 The CIQTEK EPR (ESR) spectroscopy provides a non-destructive analytical method for the direct detection of paramagnetic materials.
 It can be used for studying the composition, structure, and dynamics of magnetic molecules, transition metal ions, rare earth ions, ion clusters, doped materials, defective materials, free radicals, metalloproteins, and other substances containing unpaired electrons, and can provide in situ and non-destructive information of electron spins, orbitals, and nuclei on the microscopic scale, with a wide range of applications in the fields of physics, chemistry, biology, materials, and industry.

-The CIQTEK EPR200-Plus Spectroscopy provides professional continuous wave electron paramagnetic resonance solutions for industrial and academic users. >> EPR200-Plus Accessories: Dual Mode Resonator, High-temperature System, Liquid Nitrogen Variable Temperature With Cryostat, Liquid helium Variable Temperature, Liquid Helium-free Dry Cryogenic System, Time-resolved EPR System, Goniometers, Irradiation system, Flat cell.
+The CIQTEK EPR200-Plus is a floor-standing EPR spectrometer with enhanced sensitivity for robust continuous wave (CW) EPR measurements.
+The model can be customized with three different sizes of electromagnets.
+An upgraded version, CIQTEK EPR300, is another floor-standing CW EPR spectroscopy with higher sensitivity and optional Q-band extension. >> EPR200-Plus Accessories: Dual Mode Resonator, High-temperature System, Liquid Nitrogen Variable Temperature With Cryostat, Liquid helium Variable Temperature, Liquid Helium-free Dry Cryogenic System, Time-resolved EPR System, Goniometers, Irradiation system, Flat cell.
 Electron paramagnetic resonance (EPR) or electron spin resonance (ESR) spectroscopy is a powerful analytical method to study the structure, dynamics, and spatial distribution of unpaired electronics in paramagnetic substances.
 It can provide in-situ and non-destructive information on electron spins, orbitals, and nuclei at the microscopic scale.
-EPR spectroscopy is particularly useful for studying metal complexes or organic radicals so it has important applications in the fields of chemistry, materials, physics, environment, etc.
+EPR spectroscopy is particularly useful for studying metal complexes or free radicals so it has important applications in the fields of chemistry, materials, physics, environment, etc.

 Learn More